 Discouraged Mortgage Loan Borrowers Due To Mortgage Denial

-Many mortgage loan borrowers who meet the minimum FHA guidelines still get denied or cannot qualified for a FHA Loan by FHA approved mortgage lenders.
-These FHA mortgage loan applicants get discouraged and give up in their dreams of buying a home.
-Just because you get denied or do not qualify by one FHA lender does not mean you cannot qualify for a FHA Loan with another FHA lender.
+Many borrowers who meet the minimum mortgage guidelines still get denied or cannot qualified for a Home Loan by lenders.
+These applicants get discouraged and give up in their dreams of buying a home.
+Just because borrowers get denied or do not qualify by one lender does not mean you cannot qualify for a Home Loan with another lender.
 How can this be?
-Many FHA mortgage lenders have mortgage lender overlays which are mortgage lending guidelines that exceed the minimum FHA mortgage lending guidelines.
-For example, FHA guidelines on minimum credit scores to qualify for a 3.5% down payment home loan is 580 FICO.
-However, even though FHA guidelines are 580 FICO, many FHA mortgage lenders have their own lending standards where they set their minimum credit scores of 640 FICO and refuse everyone with credit scores under 640 FICO.
-This is totally legal and are called mortgage lender overlays.
-Discouraged mortgage loan borrowers who got denied or could not qualify for a FHA Loan due to their mortgage lender overlays, contact me at 262-716-8151 or email me at email@example.com.
-I have no mortgage lender overlays and over half of my borrowers are mortgage loan borrowers who were told they do not qualify for FHA Loan due to the mortgage lender overlays.
-I am available 7 days a week, including holidays, and late evenings.
+Most lenders have mortgage lender overlays which are lending guidelines that exceed the minimum agency lending guidelines.
+For example, FHA guidelines on minimum credit scores to qualify for a 3.5% down payment home loan is 580.
+However, even though FHA guidelines are 580 FICO, most lenders have their own lending standards.
+They set their minimum credit scores of 640 and refuse everyone with credit scores under 640.
+This is totally legal and is called lender overlays.
+Discouraged mortgage loan borrowers who got denied or could not qualify for an FHA loan due to their overlays, contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+We have a national reputation for not having any overlays on government and conventional loans.
+Over 75% of our borrowers are folks who were told they do not qualify for FHA Loan due to overlays.
+Our team at Gustan Cho Associates are available 7 days a week, including holidays, and late evenings.

 This BLOG On Discouraged Mortgage Loan Borrowers was updated on November 25th, 2020 by staff at Gustan Cho Associates